vcg-uvic/linearized_multisampling_release/readme.md

 ### Notes

-If you find linearized multi-sampling useful in you project, please feel free to let us know by leaving an issue on this git repository or sending an email to jiangwei@uvic.ca.
+If you find linearized multi-sampling useful in you project, please feel free to let us know by leaving an issue on this git repository or sending an email to jiangwei1993@gmail.com.